 if u did the count yourself, u might have come up with 13 days of christmas. there is disagreement about exactly how the 12 days are counted. and if we include december 24 (christmas eve), maybe the biggest christmas party, the total number of days of christmas could even reach 14 😵

 a byzantine representation of the three kings taking their gifts of gold & aromatic incense to the baby jesus

-exchanging gifts is a standard part of the christmas season, but the activity described in the 12 days of christmas or even observing 12 days of christmas is a tradition from another time. today we don’t do it in mexico or the u.s.
+exchanging gifts is a standard part of the christmas season, but12 days of gift giving or even observing 12 days of christmas is a tradition from another time. today we don’t do it in mexico or the u.s.

 which day is the most important in your christmas celebration? is gift giving an important part of your christmas traditions? are birds common presents? share your experience under leave a reply